Wet into Wet

 The technique

-- Apply a base wash first — usually the lightest colour
+- Apply a base wash first — often the lightest colour

-- Hold the loaded brush above the wet surface and touch gently — let the paint fall rather than being pushed in
+- Hold the loaded brush above the wet surface and touch gently — let the paint fall rather than being pushed in.
+Splattering works well for random marks.

 - Drop darker or contrasting colours into selected areas while still wet